8 Week Old Puppy Development - What To Expect

 Give them lots of praise for sitting quietly during the drive.
 You can slowly build up the duration of their time in the car to help them feel more confident.

-It’s important to get your puppy accustomed to being groomed while they are young as this will help you avoid problems in the future.
+It’s important to get your puppy accustomed to being groomed and bathed while they are young as this will help you avoid problems in the future.
 If they are a long-haired breed, you’ll need to get them used to having their coat brushed.

 Let your dog sniff the brush, then remove it and offer them a treat.
 After doing this a few times, brush a few strokes down their back and reward them.
 The point of this is to build up a positive association with grooming.